Want to know the best locations for landscape photography in Lake Tahoe.

 3. Emerald Bay

 On the California side, Emerald Bay is one of the most easily identifiable areas of the Lake Tahoe region.
-A short, somewhat easy hike allows landscape photographers and unparalleled view of the lake below, along with a waterfall, and of course, they piney woods surrounding the area.
+A short, somewhat easy hike allows landscape photographers an unparalleled view of the lake below, along with a waterfall, and of course, piney woods surrounding the area.
 This location is particularly photo-worthy in winter when snow brightens up the area and creates a most astounding blue color in the water and the sky.
 This site is also unique in that it provides lovely shots of both sunrise and sunset.
 However, sunrise is particularly photogenic from this area.
 For some of the best photos of this area, spring is a good time for an outing, as the snowmelt from the mountains drives through to the Eagle Creek waterfall, creating an exceptional rumbling foreground.

 To reach here from Heavenly Mountain Resort you can follow Highway 50 to Highway 89.
 This bay is a national landmark, protecting the shipwrecks that scatter its floor if you are up for underwater diving photography.
 When capturing the bay, fall and spring times are ideal with fewer tourists posting for a swim and no snow to shut down the nearby roads.
 This lake is known for the emerald colors that can be seen in the water.
 To capture this color, again use a polarizer to reduce glare on the water and make sure there is no overcast.
 On a gray day, the lake will show silver and grays rather than deep greens.